-48. Create Video Ads for Even More Engagement
+53. Create Video Ads for even more engagement

-Therefore, investing in an Instagram video can be really beneficial for your vacation rental.
-Video ads can be anywhere from three to 60 seconds long and include a call-to-action and caption space as default.
+Therefore, investing in Instagram video can be really beneficial for your vacation rental.
+Video ads can be anywhere from three to 60 seconds long, and include a call-to-action and caption space as default.

 Paid Instagram Ads are just one piece of the puzzle that makes up your wider marketing strategy.
 While you may not achieve a full calendar overnight, investing in Instagram will pay off in the long term as your brand gets more recognition, more followers and consequently, more bookings!